JetBrains Fleet 1.48 Help

 Work with files and folders

-In JetBrains Fleet, there is no requirement to have projects for all your code.
-Instead, you can work with any folder and individual files as you would normally do in most text editors.
+In JetBrains Fleet, you do not need to create projects for all your code.
+Instead, you can work with any folder or individual file, just like in a typical text editor.

 Open a folder

-1. From the workspaces menu, select Open in New Workspace.
+1. From the workspaces menu, select Open and navigate to the directory you want to open.

 File chooser